 6- Scan the database – You often see the database infected as well.
 A copy of the database file should be downloaded and scanned for any injected malicious code.
 This is also a manual process, searching for the most common code injections and removing them.
 We use various open source tools, such as SonarQube.

 7- Scan and double check – Before launching the site again, a full local scan should be done.
 Tools like WP Scan command line tool and SonarQube can help.
 If no infected files are found, then launching the site is safe.
 If infected files are still found, the process starting with replacing core files should be repeated.

 8- Launching the site – Zipping the freshly scanned files, uploading them to the web hosting.
 Remove the ‘Under Maintenance’ page files and unzip your clean files.
 Replace the database as well with the clean one, even if it wasn’t infected.
 Open and inspect the entire site from the visitor’s perspective.

 9- Securing your site – Following a hack, you will want to increase security.
 Using a plugin such as Wordfence or Sucuri will help you scan your site from within the WordPress backend.
 Passwords for all users should be reset and make sure to use strong passwords.

-10- Maintenance – Updating plugins, themes and WordPress in addition to frequent scans will help you avoid having to being this malware removal process again.
+10- Maintenance – Updating plugins, themes and WordPress in addition to frequent scans will help you avoid losing your site to a hacked.
 Most security plugins can run scans on schedule and report if they find anything suspicious.

 A CVE has been created if you are interested in more details.